-Located on the 26-acre site of the Hudson Yards redevelopment, The Shed is a six-story 200,000 square-foot dynamic exhibition space that will host a wide diversity of visual and performing arts, including film, concerts, ballet, fashion shows, and other cultural events.
-Using industrial crane technology adapted by H&H, the structure includes a 40,000-square-foot column-free exhibition space and a 16,000-square-foot expandable shed, allowing the space to expand and contract to accommodate many different types of events and audiences.
+Located on the 26-acre site of the Hudson Yards redevelopment, The Shed is a six-story, 200,000-square-foot cultural center that hosts visual and performing arts exhibitions, including films, concerts, ballet, fashion shows, and more.
+Utilizing industrial crane technology adapted by H&H, the structure features a 40,000-square-foot column-free exhibition space and a 16,000-square-foot expandable shed, enabling the space to expand and contract to accommodate various events and audiences.

-Working with a team of signature architects, engineers, and constructors, including Diller Scorfidio+Renfro, Thornton Tomasetti, and Schiame Construction, H&H’s Kinetic Systems Group serviced as the Kinetics System Consultant and Kinetics Engineer of Record for the dynamic, adaptable, and unprecedented structure.
+Working with a team of signature architects, engineers, and constructors, including Diller Scofidio + Renfro, Thornton Tomasetti, and Schiame Construction, H&H’s Kinetic Systems Group served as the Kinetics System Consultant and Kinetics Engineer of Record for the adaptable structure.

-The structure will host traveling exhibitions and performances from around the world, as well as providing space for New York’s own cultural institutions to host events.
-Construction for The Shed is scheduled to break ground in 2015 after the work on the caisson-supported platform over the Hudson Yard tracks is completed.
-The structure will be opened to the public in April 2019.
+The Shed hosts exhibitions and performances from around the world and provides event space for New York’s own cultural institutions.
+Construction on The Shed began in 2015, following the completion of work on the caisson-supported platform over the Hudson Yard tracks.
+The Shed opened to the public on April 5, 2019.

 Project Accolades